 Educating those who work near pipelines is an important part of damage prevention.
 Any ground disturbance work within 30 metres of the pipeline requires Trans Mountain's written permission.
 Trans Mountain uses various means to educate contractors and excavators about working safely near the pipeline, including:

-- Tradeshows targeted for the ground disturbance community
+- Tradeshows targeted at the ground disturbance community

 - Contractor Breakfasts